 There are no upfront agency fees but you will be asked to put down a holding deposit of one week’s rent to secure the property if your offer is accepted.
 This will be deducted from the balance of the move in money.

 Inform the agent of any conditions or requests that you may have in order to move in and also if you are seeking a reduction in the monthly rent.

 The agent will then negotiate with the landlord on your behalf and once the terms, rental price and moving in date have been agreed, the tenancy process can begin.

 Once your offer is accepted you will need to pay the holding deposit.
 After this the letting agent will then need to run a credit check and seek employment and previous landlord’s references.
 In some cases the agent may ask to see recent bank statements, as well as showing your passport in person, for a Right to Rent check.

 4. Exchanging contracts

 Once the references have been approved by the landlord, the letting agent will ask you to sign a tenancy agreement.
 These are typically ‘12 month Assured Shorthold Agreements’ unless otherwise agreed, and you’ll also be handed any other documentation that is relevant to the property.

 5. Moving in

-You will meet the inventory clerk at the property and together you will read the meters, check for defects, damage and cleanliness and this will all be noted on the inventory.
+On the move in day you will meet an inventory clerk at the property and together you will read the meters, check for defects, damage and cleanliness and this will all be noted on the inventory.
 You’ll then be handed the keys and that’s it.
 You’re all ready to move in.